-In 1581 the first Jesuits from the Province of Mexico arrived in the Philippines.
+In 1581, the first Jesuits from the Province of Mexico arrived in the Philippines.
 The mission was headed by Fr.
 Antonio Sedeño, the Superior.
 His companions were Fr.
 Alonso Sanchez and Brother Nicolas Gallardo.
 A fourth member, Scholastic Gaspar Suarez de Toledo, had died during the voyage from Acapulco.
 In 1585, the first novice was accepted, Juan Garcia Pacheco, a Spaniard.
-In 1591 Mission stations were established at Balayan, Batangas, at Taytay and Antipolo, Rizal.
-In 1593 the first Jesuit mission stations were established in the Visayas at Tibauan, Panay.
-Here Fr.
-Pedro Chirino opened the first school of the Society in the Philippines.
+In 1591, mission stations were established in Balayan, Batangas, in Taytay, and in Antipolo, Rizal.
+In 1593, the first Jesuit mission stations were established in the Visayas in Tibauan, Panay.
+There, Fr.
+Pedro Chirino opened the first school of the Society of Jesus in the Philippines.
 It was a catechetical school for natives.
-Later the school was expanded by an elementary school both for Spanish and Filipino boys.
-The first Filipino, a certain Martin Sancho or Sanchez, was received into the Society in Rome.
-In 1601 he returned to the Philippines but died shortly thereafter of tuberculosis.
+Later the school was expanded with an elementary school both for Spanish and Filipino boys.
+The first Filipino in the Society of Jesus was a certain Martin Sancho or Sanchez.
+He was received into the Society in Rome.
+In 1601, he returned to the Philippines but died shortly thereafter of tuberculosis.

-In June of 1595 Fr.
-General Claudio Acquaviva erected the Philippine Mission into a Vice Province dependent on the Province of Mexico with Fr.
-Sedeño as its first Vice-Provincial.
-In September of the same year the College of Manila was opened in the Jesuit compound in Intramuros on Calle Real (later Calle General Luna).
-The College offered courses in grammar, philosophy, theology and canon law.
+In June of 1595, Fr.
+General Claudio Acquaviva made the Philippine Mission into a Vice Province dependent on the Province of Mexico.
+Fr.
+Sedeño was its first Vice-Provincial.
+In September of the same year, the College of Manila was opened in the Jesuit compound in Intramuros on Calle Real (later Calle General Luna).
+The College offered courses in grammar, philosophy, theology, and canon law.

-In the same year residences of Jesuits were established in Cebu City and on the Island of Leyte and Samar and sometime later also in Bohol and in Mindanao.
-In 1601 the residential College of San Jose, attached to the College of Manila opened on August 25.
+In the same year, residences of Jesuits were established in Cebu, in Leyte, and in Samar.
+Sometime later, residences were also built in Bohol and in Mindanao.
+The residential College of San Jose, attached to the College of Manila, opened on August 25, 1601.
 In 1605, just 24 years after the arrival of the first Jesuits, Fr.
-General Acquaviva erected the Philippine Vice Province into an independent Province.
-By that time the Province had 67 members who labored in one college of higher studies (the College of Manila), one residential college or seminary (San Jose), seven mission residences and two mission stations.
+General Acquaviva made the Philippine Vice Province into an independent Province.
+By that time, the Province had 67 members who labored in one college of higher studies (the College of Manila), one residential seminary (San Jose), seven mission residences, and two mission stations.

-In the same year or in 1606 a Novitiate was opened in Antipolo, but later the novices were transferred to the College of Manila.
-From 1622-1630 the Novitiate was located in San Pedro Makati, but in 1630 it again returned to the College of Manila.
-The Novitiate building in Makati became a house of Retreats and a Villa House.
+In 1606, a novitiate was opened in Antipolo, but later the novices were transferred to the College of Manila.
+From 1622-1630, the novitiate was located in San Pedro, Makati, but in 1630, it again returned to the College of Manila.
+The novitiate building in Makati became a house of retreats and a villa house.

-In 1656 fifty years after the erection of the Province and 75 years after the founding of the Mission, the membership of the Province had risen to 108 (74 priests, 11 scholastics, 23 coadjutor Brothers).
-There were five colleges, one Novitiate, one Seminary-College, 9 Mission Residences, and the spiritual administration of 73 towns.
-In these 75 years 372 Jesuits had come to the Philippines from Europe and New Spain.
+In 1656, 50 years after the establishment of the Province and 75 years after the founding of the Mission, the membership of the Province had risen to 108 (74 priests, 11 scholastics, and 23 coadjutor Brothers).
+There were five colleges, one novitiate, one Seminary-College, nine mission residences, and the spiritual administration of 73 towns.
+In these 75 years, 372 Jesuits had come to the Philippines from Europe and New Spain.
 143 Jesuits had been admitted to and had persevered in the Society in the Philippines.
 Three had been received as priests, 23 as scholastics, and 117 as coadjutor brothers.